 And the best part of all?

-That’s because there are many steps involved in managing a product, from initial idea or feature request to shaping the product, testing and releasing.
+That’s because there are many steps involved in managing a product, from the initial idea or feature request to shaping the product, testing, and releasing.

 This mindset shift can be difficult at first.
 However, you can prime yourself by reading books or taking a course.